google/santa/docs/development/building.md

 cd santa
 ```

-The above command will default to using the `master` branch.
+The above command will default to using the `main` branch.
 All releases are
 built from tagged commits, so if you wanted to build, run or test a specific
 release you can checkout that tag: